kuzzleio/kuzzle/config/elk/README.md

 Kibana is available at http://localhost:5601/

-All the configuration process will be saved in elasticsearch, and so must be done once.
+All the configuration process describe here will be saved in the elasticlogstash index, and so must be done once.

- * Choose the logstash-* index,
+ * Choose the logstash-* index, (if Kuzzle recive some request, you must see some logs in the discover pannel)
- * Clic on green button with a star to use it as default index,
+ * Clic on green button with a star to use logstash-* as the default index,
  * Go to Settings-> Objects and choose Dashboards panel.
  * Clic Import button.
 Choose the file /config/elk/kibanadashboard.json

 The dashboard panel, Searches and Visualizations must be populated.
-You can now go to Dashbord and load the "perf DashBoard".
+You can now go to Dashboard and load the "perf DashBoard".

-##perf DashBoard
+##perf DashBoard : navigate into your tests

+Perf Dashboard is used to navigate into all your tests.
 The first line of the dashboard is used as a control.
 To navigate on your differnts tests, you can filter on test type, and on starting date.
-To do so, first clic on "bench type"
+ * To do so, first clic on "bench type".
+ * clic on "choose the date" to navigate into you test.

 #Howto